This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Zion National Park is a very busy place!
 About 4.5 million people visited Zion National Park in 2019.
 With this being the case, expect plenty of company everywhere in the park.

-The Zion National Park Scenic Drive is closed to private vehicles from the months of March through November.
+GOOD TO KNOW: The Zion National Park Scenic Drive is closed to private vehicles from March through November.

-It is not a problem at all.
-If you are visiting Zion National Park between the months of March through November, then you can use the shuttle.
+If you are visiting Zion National Park between March through November, then you will have to use the shuttle.
 By the same token, the shuttle is free.
 Your park entrance ticket covers the cost of the shuttle.

 Zion National Park Shuttle is super easy to use and very convenient.